denten-bin/gutenberg-shell-scripts/README.md

 `manifest.sh` creates per-directory meta-data manifest in `.csv` format including title, author, file name, and language.

-`chop-head-tail.sh` removes the Gutenberg meta-data in the head and tail of document in a non-destructive way.
+`chop-head-tail.sh` attempts to remove Gutenberg meta-data in the head and tail of document in a non-destructive way.
+Rudimentary for now.

 `test-corpus/` a small collection of novels from gutenberg.com for testing purposes